haka-security/haka/doc/user/tutorial/dissector/state_machine.rst

    are built-in events specific to the state machine type.
  * *when*: a checking function that takes the decision if we should switch to another state and/or to perform a specific action.
-By default (i.e. missing check function), the `execute` is taken and the `jump` is followed.
+By default (i.e. missing check function), the `execute` is performed and the `jump` is followed.
  * *execute*: an action to perform.
  * *jump*: the state to switch to.